-Submission Period Now Closed!
+Submission Period Now Open!
+Submit by March 21.

 The International Training Grant is SRI's newest grant, with the application process open at the beginning of each year.
 This grant is for International SRI members who are Early Career Researchers (within your first 5 years of a faculty or faculty equivalent position).
 While the individual must be a non-U.S. citizen, they may be currently training in the U.S. The idea for this grant is to obtain research experience in an institution/laboratory outside of their home country, as well as in a lab which they are not currently in, for a 4-8 week period, as well as to support attendance at SRI's Annual Meeting.
 Training must take place July 1 - June 30.

-New starting in 2017!
 Every application must have a cover letter, which can be downloaded here.
 For more information on the grant and how to apply, click here.